 - androgens (male hormones)

-Make sure you tell your doctor about all prescription and over-the-counter drugs, supplements, and herbs you’re taking.
+Make sure you tell your doctor about all prescription and over-the-counter drugs, supplements, and herbs you take.
 This information can help them prevent drug interactions.

 You should also tell your doctor about all health conditions you have.
 Certain medical conditions, such as liver, kidney, and heart disease, may change the way insulin works in your body.

-Rapid-acting insulins like Humalog and Novolog are most often prescribed for people who have big swings in their blood sugar throughout the day.
-Both of these drugs work in similar ways to give your body insulin quickly.
+Rapid-acting insulins such as Humalog and Novolog are most often prescribed for people who have big swings in their blood sugar throughout the day.
+Both of these drugs work in similar ways to give your body insulin quickly, but they are different.
 Your doctor can help you decide the best type of rapid-acting insulin for your diabetes.